How to create an SRV record

 Service (SRV) records are a general use records that relate to a particular service of the domain e.g. SIP or FTP.
 They provide flexibility to the DNS system by not having to create lots of new record types for each service.
-SRV records are popular for newer protocols, for example Internet telephony (SIP) or Instant Messaging (XMPP) where the desktop programs that connect to the services can find out where it is hosted and additional information such as port and protocol.
+SRV records are popular for newer protocols, for example, Internet telephony (SIP) or Instant Messaging (XMPP) where the desktop programs that connect to the services can find out where it is hosted and additional information such as port and protocol.

-One reason for creating a SRV record for your domain would be if you wanted to have a single public SIP address which could be redirected to your current location.
-If someone wanted to make a SIP phone call to email@example.com the SRV record on domain.com would tell their SIP program that it should connect to sip.voip-service.com.
+One reason for creating an SRV record for your domain would be if you wanted to have a single public SIP address which could be redirected to your current location.
+If someone wanted to make a SIP phone call to firstname.lastname@example.org the SRV record on domain.com would tell their SIP program that it should connect to sip.voip-service.com.

 Here’s how to create a SRV record for your domain name: